 Research and Synthesis

 Claude’s deep research mode pulls from and synthesizes a genuinely impressive volume of sources.
 In comparative testing against other major AI tools, Claude pulled from nearly 500 sources in under five minutes compared to 17 to 100 for competing models.
 More importantly it turns that into a coherent narrative rather than a dry source list.
+For anyone optimizing content to get cited by AI search engines, this research capability pairs well with an answer engine optimization strategy.

 Design Mockups and UI Work